sneakysneak/docs/pages/connector-authentication/google-authentication.md

 ## Before Starting

-You will be asked for certain URLs as part of the process of setting up access so best to have that information to hand before starting.
+You will be asked for your 'Service URL' as part of the process of setting up access so best to have that information to hand before starting.

-### Service URL

 This is specific to your instance of Cyclr and it can be found from the Cyclr Partner Admin Console under:
 Settings>General Settings>Service URL.

 Your Partner Accont will have been set up with a default Service Domain but this can be changed if you would prefere to remove any reference to 'Cyclr'.

-### Cyclr Server Stack

-You will be asked to set a 'callback' URL, and this varies according to where your Cyclr Partner Account is hoasted.

 ## Registering Your Application